Yufang mijue: Publication history

 Written during the Han dynasty, the original text is lost, though it was partially preserved in the Japanese medical text Ishinpō (醫心方).
-In 1903, Chinese sexologist Ye Dehui (葉德輝) published an almost fully reconstructed version of Yufang mijue, alongside four other ancient Chinese texts on sexuality; this was not well-received by the public, and Ye was executed in 1927 for being a "counter-revolutionary".
+In 1903, Chinese sexologist Ye Dehui (葉德輝) published an almost fully reconstructed version of Yufang mijue, alongside four other ancient Chinese texts on sexuality; this was not well-received by the public, and in 1927 the Chinese Communist Party executed Ye for being a "counter-revolutionary".